jacobmontiel/jacobmontiel.github.io/_posts/2016-07-29-paris-innovation.md

 </p>

 ![Model](/img/post_psif2016/predictions.png)
-The image above shows the model in action.
+Model in action.
+The map shows the locations of the restaurants with reviews from TripAdvisor, colors correspond to the predicted health note (A-D).

 ![High Risk](/img/post_psif2016/note-d.png)
 This map shows the locations of inspected restaurants with the lowest notes (D),